Should I invest my money or save it?

 What are the pros and cons of investing?

-The potential for high returns and profits in the longer term
+The potential for higher returns and profits in the longer term

 Lots of choice as to where to invest and different types of investment categories, such as stocks and shares, unit trusts, bond funds and property funds, ethical investments and emerging markets funds